 How would autonomous cars affect auto insurance premiums?

-One opinion is that self-driving cars are expected to reduce the likelihood of accidents, which could lead to lower premiums.
+Some experts say self-driving cars are expected to reduce the likelihood of accidents, potentially leading to lower premiums.

 “It’s predicted that the introduction of self-driving cars will decrease incidents of road accidents, which, in turn, will lower the cost of insurance premiums in the foreseeable future,” Giranda says.

-The contrasting opinion is that self-driving cars could be much more expensive to repair, leading to pricier premiums.
+The opposing view is that self-driving cars could be much more expensive to repair, leading to higher premiums.

-“During the initial technological adoption phase, premiums may remain constant or increase due to the added expenses of repairing advanced technology,” Giranda says.
+“During the initial technological adoption phase, premiums may remain constant or increase due to the added expenses of repairing advanced technology,” Giranda says, such as cameras or sensors.
+Ellmore agrees.

 “Initially, I would expect premiums to be very high because the technology is so new, and there will be uncertainties around liability,” Ellmore says.
 “But as data proves the safety of autonomous vehicles, we could see a major drop in personal car insurance costs.”